ibm-cloud-docs/containers/cs_storage_portworx.md

 Portworx also comes with additional features that you can use for your stateful apps, such as volume snapshots, volume encryption, isolation, and an integrated Storage Orchestrator for Kubernetes (Stork) to ensure optimal placement of volumes in the cluster.
 For more information, see the [Portworx documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.portworx.com/).

-**What worker node flavor in {{site.data.keyword.containerlong_notm}} is the right one for Portworx?** </br>
+**What worker node flavor in {[product_name_notm]} is the right one for Portworx?** </br>
-{{site.data.keyword.containerlong_notm}} provides bare metal worker node flavors that are optimized for [software-defined storage (SDS) usage](/docs/containers?topic=containers-planning_worker_nodes#sds).
+{[product_name_notm]} provides bare metal worker node flavors that are optimized for [software-defined storage (SDS) usage](/docs/containers?topic=containers-planning_worker_nodes#sds).
 These flavors also come with one or more raw, unformatted, and unmounted local disks that you can use for your Portworx storage layer.
 Portworx offers best performance when you use SDS Ubuntu 18 worker node machines that come with 10 Gbps network speed.

 **What if I want to run Portworx on non-SDS worker nodes?** </br>
 You can install Portworx on non-SDS worker node flavors, but you might not get the performance benefits that your app requires.
 Non-SDS worker nodes can be virtual or bare metal.
 If you want to use virtual machines, use a worker node flavor of `b3c.16x64` or better.
 Virtual machines with a flavor of `b3c.4x16` or `u3c.2x4` do not provide the required resources for Portworx to work properly.
 Keep in mind that virtual machines come with 1000 Mbps that is not sufficient for ideal performance of Portworx.
 Bare metal machines come with sufficient compute resources and network speed for Portworx, but you must [add raw, unformatted, and unmounted block storage](#create_block_storage) before you can use these machines.